rohit-ch/learning-c/ch02/notes.md

 e,g, const double pi = 3.141592
 const char msg[] = "warning: ";

+### Operators
+* Arithmetic (*, /, %, +, -)
+* Relational (>, >=, <, <=, !=, ==)
+* Logical (&&, ||)
+* Increment & Decrement (++, --)
+* Bitwise (&, |, ^, <<, >>, ~)
+* Conditional Expression or Terniary Operator (?:)

+### Type conversion
+Usually when an operator is appied on different types, type conversion take place.
+Implicit conversion happens without much issue if it's logical to do so and there is no data loss.
+But in few cases such as converting float to int or int to short compiler might issue a warning stating the possibility of data loss during conversion.

+floats are not automatically converted to double, because by default double is used.
+The values of type float are used where memory needs to be conserved in large arrays or improving processing time on machine where floating point arithmetic is costly.

+Conversion b/w signed and unsigned values are complicated due to it being machine dependent, because they depend on the sizes of various integer types.

+Explicit type conversion can be forced via Type Casting. i.e. (type-name) expression.

+Prefix Increment or Decrement Operator modify yield the result before the value is to be used, so n = 5; x = ++n; implies n = 6 and x = 6 whereas, if n = 5; x = n++; implies n = 6, and x = 5.

 ### Note
 1. Automatic variables are the variable that are declared in a block.
 It's synonymous to local.
 These variables allocat memory upon entry to that block and free the occupied memory as soon as it goes out of that scope or exits the block.
+2. Char is just a small integer of 1 byte.
+3. Language doesn't specify whether variabke of type char are signed or unsigned.
+When a char is converted to int whether it will produce a negative integer depends from machine to machine in architecure. e.g. In one machine if the leftmost bit of char is 1 it's treated as negative integer, whereas in other a char is promoted to int by padding the left with zero thus it's always positive.
+4. In test conditions of if, while, for etc true means non-zero.
+5. The increment and decrement operators can only be applied to variables.